NTTDATA-DACH/NTTDATA-DACH.github.io/README.md

 ## Content Editing

-- Add plogposts by adding new files to content/posts
+- Add blogposts by adding new files to content/posts
 - To create a new author add a file unter content/authors.
 The name of the file is the urlified name (use dashes instead of spaces).
 Add the data in the file.